EleutherAI/gpt-neox/configs/neox_arguments.md

     Default = None

     Maximum sequence length to process.
-This is the size of the position embedding.
+This is also the size of the position embedding.